scala/docs.scala-lang/_overviews/core/custom-collections.md

   `knownSize` operation is also overridden because the size is always known.

-Its implementation requires a little bit of protocol.
+Its implementation requires a little of protocol.
 In essence, you have to inherit from the `Ops` template trait in addition to just inheriting from a collection type, override the `iterableFactory` member to return a more specific factory, and finally implement abstract